kakitone/finishingTool/README.md

 	python finisherSC.py destinedFolder MUMmer3.23 -o contigs.fasta_improved3.fasta
 [It will then output the alignment of improved3.fasta against contigs.fasta.
 The output will be shown in the terminal and in mappingResults.txt at the destinedFolder]

-d)You can always use -h to get the usage suggestion.
+d)Help.
+You can always use -h to get the usage suggestion.

 	python finisherSC.py -h